 Visits are by appointment only, and their schedules are posted on their website.
 However, their tours for the week that I would be there were already filled and wait-list only.
 I emailed them anyway, and was told that they had just opened up another tour on a Saturday that was not listed on the website yet!
 That was perfect for me, so I quickly confirmed.
 The admission is $11 for adults for a 90 minute tour.

-When we drove to the Beverly Hills location where the house and gardens is located, we were stunned by how nice the neighborhood is!!
-This is not a typical public park but an actual mansion located in one of the most upscale neighborhoods in California!
+When we drove to the Beverly Hills location where the house and gardens are located, we were stunned by how nice the neighborhood is!
+This is not a typical public park but an actual mansion located in one of the most upscale neighborhoods in California.
 We were let through the gate and advised to proceed to the pool house to meet the docent, and already we were in awe as we walked through the Italian style terrace and gardens with swimming pool.
 We arrived early, so we were able to take a few pictures before the other guests and docent arrived.